dddrrreee/cs140e-24win/notes/makefiles/README.md

  2. A second consequence of it being a weird language is that people get unsually passive when trying to debug.
-Most common approach: the stare method, with mixed success).
+Most common approach: the stare method, where they look at their screen without moving, with mixed success.

     Instead, be active!
-Make a copy and try to cut it down to the smallest broken version.
+Make a copy of the `Makefile` (or entire build tree) and try to cut it down to the smallest broken version.
 Put in print statements!
-For different rules, to print variables, etc.  (You can also run `make -d` or `make --debug` but these are not always intuitive.)
+For different rules, to print variables, etc.

+    You can also run `make -d` or `make --debug` but their outputs are not always intuitive.

     Common: if you forget what the many built-in `make` variables mean, just print them.

  3. Program defensively.
 You can do `assert` checks in `make` and give errors.
 You can write rules to guard against common mistakes.